 - Don’t be afraid of a bit of artful misdirection.
 This means that when you place clues in the text, the focus of the action should be elsewhere.
 Just like a magician’s trick, the setup happens in plain sight, but never where the audience’s eyes are focused in that moment (for example, try dropping some solid hints in the middle of an exciting battle).
 Other forms of misdirection include red herrings, where information is included that is designed to help the reader form a false assumption, and dead ends, where the expected outcome is suddenly and definitely shot down (the primary suspect is slain by the murderer).

 - Subtle foreshadowing can be used to set up clever twists as well.
-As with direct hints, these should be small enough that they are easily missed the first time, but seem like neon signposts when read a second time after learning the truth.
-This leads to the kind of “Of course surprise” that you are looking for.
+As with direct hints, these clues should be small enough that they are easily missed the first time, but seem like neon signposts when read a second time after learning the truth.
+This leads to the kind of “of course surprise” that you are looking for.

 - Never rely on gimmicks or cliché, as these will torpedo your reader’s engagement.

-- Try and create a twists that create or resolve mysteries, and that make the readers think.
+- Try and create a twists that create or resolve mysteries and that make the readers think.

 - Maintain the momentum after the big moment.
 The action following a twist is just as vital to its success as the setup and execution.

-- Subplots and flashbacks are great places to set up twists, as information contained in them can intersect with the main plot in interesting ways later on.
+- Subplots and flashbacks are great places to set up twists, as the information contained in them can intersect with the main plot in interesting ways later on.
 This means that a seemingly small subplot can play a much greater role in the story than it initially appears (the old bone the dog found a few chapters back is actually the missing evidence, etc.)

-Character Arc: the intersection of Character and Plot
+Character Arc: the intersection of character and plot

 As we discussed when planning out your characters, each member of your central cast must possess a concrete goal.
 This can take the form of a passionate desire, a desperate need, or anything in between.
 Imagine a story where the characters were already totally happy and content, with nothing has gone catastrophically wrong and there is nothing in their world that needs to change.
 Well, you wouldn’t really have a story at all.
 There would be no hook to engage your reader and none of the tension required to keep them turning those pages.
 In short, if you don’t have characters with clear goals, you don’t have a plot to begin with.